tossinramen/shapes_api/shape-revolt/README.md

 ## Prerequisites

 - Node.js (18+) and npm
-- A Revolt bot token (create one from the [Revolt Developer Portal](https://developers.revolt.chat))
+- A Revolt bot token (create one from the Revolt app)
 - A Shapes API key
 - Your Shape username